FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

 ### 2. Update `kube-state-metrics`

-Autopilot has Kube State Metrics installed by default but we need some additional metrics.
+Autopilot has Kube State Metrics installed by default in newer versions (double check if that's your case) but we need some additional metrics.
 Update kube-state-metrics using this yaml:
 ```YAML
 apiVersion: monitoring.googleapis.com/v1
 kind: ClusterPodMonitoring